Data Breach Response Plan

 Health data accessed through Apple Health (iOS) or Health Connect (Android) is stored locally on your device and protected by your operating system's security architecture.

-In the event of a breach of our infrastructure, your health data remains secure on your device because it was never transmitted to or stored on our servers.
-This includes steps, heart rate, sleep data, exercise minutes, and any other health metrics synced from your device's health platform.
+In the event of a breach of our infrastructure, your Apple Health data remains secure on your device because it is never transmitted to or stored on our servers.
+This includes steps, heart rate, sleep data, exercise minutes, and any other health metrics from your device's health platform.

 8. Your Steps After an Incident